TheDragonCode/env-sync/README.md

 Now, every time you run the `composer update` command, the environment settings file will be synchronized.

-If you want to define default values or specify which key values should be saved, publish the configuration file by running the artisan command:
+If you want to force the stored values, you can change the configuration file by publishing it with the command:

 ```bash
 php artisan vendor:publish --provider="Helldar\EnvSync\ServiceProvider"